MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/settings.md

 ## Policies

-The Policies pages allows you to control the client access to the Economy APIs.
+The Policies page allows you to control the client access to the Economy APIs.

 Playfab UGC uses the [Admin API Policies](/rest/api/playfab/admin/authentication/update-policy) to control API Access.
 Please note that if you have or will make any changes to the JSON, it may break or cause unintentional behavior with the Economy API policies.